MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/dns/create-dns-records-at-hover.md

 > [!NOTE]
->  Normalerweise dauert es ungefähr 15 Minuten, bis DNS-Änderungen wirksam werden.
-Es kann jedoch gelegentlich länger dauern, bis eine von Ihnen vorgenommene Änderung im Internet im DNS-System aktualisiert wurde.
-Wenn nach dem Hinzufügen von DNS-Einträgen Probleme mit dem E-Mail-Fluss oder andere Probleme auftreten, lesen Sie [Behandeln von Problemen nach Änderung des Domänennamens oder von DNS-Einträgen](../get-help-with-domains/find-and-fix-issues.md).
+>  Typically it takes about 15 minutes for DNS changes to take effect.
+However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
+If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).

 ## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Fügen Sie einen MX-Eintrag hinzu, damit E-Mails für Ihre Domäne an Microsoft geleitet werden.
 <a name="BKMK_add_MX"> </a>

-Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an](https://support.office.com/article/Video-Create-DNS-records-at-Hover-for-Office-365-182bd58e-8fe4-4717-9233-3a3546b72ad2?ui=en-US&amp;rs=en-US&amp;ad=US).
+Führen Sie die folgenden Schritte aus, oder [schauen Sie sich das Video an](https://support.microsoft.com/office/182bd58e-8fe4-4717-9233-3a3546b72ad2).

-1. Um zu beginnen, navigieren Sie über [diesen Link](https://www.hover.com/domains) zu Ihrer Domänenseite bei Hover.
-Sie werden aufgefordert, sich anzumelden.
+1. To get started, go to your domains page at Hover by using [this link](https://www.hover.com/domains).
+You'll be prompted to sign in.

     ![Anmelden](../../media/f608cfaa-4962-46a1-a469-89010494e4be.png)